mmrmagno/discordle/README.md

 - `/startwordle` - Starts a new Wordle game.
 - `/guess <word>` - Makes a guess for the Wordle game.
 - `/endwordle` - Ends the current Wordle game.
+- `/helpwordle` - Get help with the Wordle bot commands.

 ### Example